AI Search

 Signal Type Why It Matters Quick Fix

-Machine-Readable Data JSON-LD and CSVs are cited more often Add schema markup to key pages
+Machine-Readable Data JSON-LD and CSVs are cited more often Add schema markup

 The 7-Day AI Visibility Audit Workflow